MANNESE18/Z-Score_Trading_Strategy_Chart_Generator/README.md

 * **Volatility-Adjusted Weighting**: Implements an inverse-volatility weighting scheme to balance the position sizes between the "higher" and "lower" priced assets in the pair.

+* **Automated Error Handling**: Includes robust input validation for tickers, date ranges, and numerical parameters to ensure the script doesn't crash on "bad" user data.

 * **Statistical Benchmarking**: Automatically calculates and displays Correlation, R-Squared, and Beta between the stock and the index to provide context for the strategy's viability.

 * **Performance Visualization**: Generates professional-grade Matplotlib dashboards featuring Z-score signal tracking, cumulative return curves, and shaded "In Market" periods.